kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

-ok the list is empty.
+The list is empty.
 This is because there are no currently running containers.
-We can see all containers in the system using  `-a` flag
+We can see all containers in the system using the `-a` flag.

 ```
 > docker ps -a